 Scroll through these cause-and-effect lesson plans to get inspiration and grab some freebies too!

 As you introduce cause and effect, an anchor chart can help reinforce the concept.
 They’re great to refer back to when reviewing and are helpful for kids to look at when working independently.

 One thing to emphasize is that the cause is why something happened.
 The cause always happens first, even if it isn’t mentioned first.
 The effect is what happened, and it occurs after the cause.

 Image source: Literacy Ideas for Teachers and Students

 2. Show concrete examples.

 Gather a few items to use as cause-and-effect examples ahead of time.
 You could push a row of dominoes, turn a light switch on, pop a balloon, roll a ball, drop a Hot Wheel car down a ramp, and so on.
-As you (or, even better, a student) demonstrate these examples, ask your kids the cause and the effect for each.
+As you (or, even better, a student) demonstrate these examples, ask your kids about the cause and the effect for each.

-3. Discuss real-life examples.
+4. Discuss real-life examples.